-Nonetheless, “Evil Ervil” was blindsided in his own shenanigans and misuse of power because he had no idea my parents knew about his secret attempt to marry me off to Homer Babbitt!
+Nonetheless, “Evil ErVIL” was blindsided in his own shenanigans and misuse of power because he had no idea my parents knew about his secret attempt to marry me off to Homer Babbitt behind their back!
 I had no idea my parents knew about it either.
 I found that out far down the line — after I was already Bill’s concubine.

 “Let’s keep this a secret between me, you, and Homer,” Uncle Ervil had adamantly whispered to me.
 “We don’t want “the adversary” to get wind of what’s going on here and try to stop God’s work — God’s desire you marry Homer to help build up His kingdom on earth.”
 (Replace “God” with “Ervil.”)

 Part 19-Q — Esther LeBaron McDonald de Spencer —